-We are engaging with Calvay about its governance and development plans.
+We are engaging with Calvay about its governance and stock quality.

 In March 2022 we received information that led us to put Calvay’s regulatory status under review.
 The information related to concerns we had about Calvay’s compliance with the Regulatory Standards of Governance and Financial Management (Regulatory Standards), in particular, Regulatory Standard 1.

 Calvay commissioned an independent investigation to address these concerns.
 To allow us to complete our review of its regulatory status, we required Calvay to provide us with a copy of the remit for the independent investigation together with a copy of the investigation report and its proposals to address the governance issues.

 Calvay completed an organisational structure review and an independently supported committee skills appraisal of Management Committee members.
 The committee skills appraisal identified failures in compliance with Regulatory Standards.